-- PA will keep and maintain adequate records of all approved and unapproved schemes and associated documentation.
-It will maintain a database of schemes including, statement of method, variations, outputs in terms of measures installed and energy savings and funding spent.
-The data will be maintained and updated on a regular basis.
-Scheme records and data will be handed over to the Utility Regulator at the end/termination of the Programme Administrator contract; - PA will provide the Utility Regulator with monitoring information on the geographical spread of households benefiting from the NISEP on an annual basis, to include the numbers and types of measures installed and the level of NISEP activity in each District Council area; - PA will, where it is required to hold the relevant data, provide additional analysis or statistics relating to NISEP schemes as reasonably required by the Utility Regulator. - PA will engage a professionally qualified auditor or accountant to carry out a random sample of scheme audits on an annual basis to verify that they have been delivered in line with the approved statement of method (to include random physical checks on installations for those schemes being audited) and that the energy savings claimed are correct.
-PA will prepare an audit report for the Utility Regulator; - PA will follow up on issues arising from the audit reports and make recommendations for improvements to future schemes; - PA, as and when required, will engage with a professionally qualified auditor or accountant, approved by the Utility Regulator, to provide assurance on the financial and administrative processes operated by the Programme Administrator; - PA will operate a zero tolerance policy in relation to fraud in terms of both the undertaking of schemes by primary bidders and the administration of the programme; - PA will complete an annual report, in a format appropriate for publication, on the performance of the NISEP.
-This will include the results of all NISEP schemes implemented, a summary of overall savings achieved, a summary of measures installed and the geographic spread of customers benefitting, an analysis of NISEP spend including incentives paid to participants and details of any relevant issues that arose during the year.
+- Keeping and maintaining, in an easily accessible manner, adequate records of all approved and unapproved schemes and associated documentation.
+Holding records and associated data for all schemes currently and previously undertaken including scheme submissions, scheme variations, outputs in terms of measures installed and energy savings and funding spent.
+Also retaining all other NISEP related records required to perform the activities associated with the PA role, for seven years from the end date of the individual scheme year.
+This will not include payment processing information, which will be held for one year after each year's scheme completions (completion defined as acceptance by UR of PIRs, Annual and Audit Reports for that year).
+All scheme records and data must be handed over to the Utility Regulator at the end/termination of the PA Heads of Agreement and the PA will no longer retain any NISEP documents after termination; - Providing the Utility Regulator with monitoring information on the geographical spread of domestic measures funded by NISEP, reported as a percentage split of measures per District Council Area; - Providing additional analysis and statistics relating to NISEP schemes as reasonably required by the Utility Regulator.
+If data other than that which EST as Programme Administrator is required to hold, is requested by Utility Regulator, this may incur additional cost which must be agreed by both parties before the data is provided; - Identifying where improvements to processes, procedures, data-capture and data accuracy can be made; - Engaging an independent qualified auditor or accountant to: Carry out an audit on 100% of NISEP schemes from each Primary Bidder on an annual basis to verify that they have been delivered in line with the approved statement of method (which may include random physical checks on installations). - Prepare an audit report; - Follow up on issues arising from audit reports and make recommendations for improvements to future schemes; and - Provide assurance on the: - Number and scope of scheme audits and the standard to which they have been completed; and - Financial and administrative processes operated by Primary Bidders - Financial and administrative processes of the Programme Administrator, through peer review; - Operating a zero tolerance policy in relation to fraud in terms of both the undertaking of schemes by Primary Bidders and the administration of the Programme and maintain all necessary documents to ensure that any such incidents are identified and reported in a timely manner;

+- Completing an annual report, in a format appropriate for publication, on the performance of the NISEP.
+This will include the results of all NISEP schemes implemented, a summary of overall savings achieved (as per the Framework Document), a summary of measures installed and the geographic spread of customers benefitting, an analysis of NISEP spend including incentives paid to participants and details of any relevant issues that arose during the year; - Reporting the overall energy savings achieved by the NISEP in terms of the gross calorific annual energy savings (TWh) as required by the Energy Efficiency Directive.

-The Programme Administrator is registered with the Information Commission as a Data Controller carries out audits of completed schemes to verify that they have been delivered in line with the approved statement of method.
+The Programme Administrator is registered with the Information Commission as a Data Controller.

 On behalf of the Utility Regulator, the Programme Administrator evaluates all schemes submitted under NISEP against the relevant criteria, and provides technical advice to assist in scheme development.
-The Programme Administrator
+The Programme Administrator carries out audits of completed schemes to verify that they have been delivered in line with the approved statement of method.